-According to American Medical News, each year there are over 4,000 mistakes made during surgery that should never happen.
-These surgical errors are often called “never” events, as they never should have occurred.
+According to the American Medical Association more than 4,000 mistakes are made annually during surgery.
+These surgical errors are often called “never” events, as in they never should have occurred.
 These events can include leaving surgical instruments behind in the patient, performing a wrong procedure, operating upon a wrong surgical site, or performing a surgery on the wrong patient.
-While the majority of the time the injury suffered as a result of these mistakes is temporary, there are occasions when a patient is left with a permanent injury.
-In any case, these never events are unacceptable.
+While most of the time the injury suffered as a result of these mistakes is temporary, there are occasions when a patient is left with permanent damage.
+In any case, these events are unacceptable.

-If you or a loved one has suffered from a surgical error caused by a medical professional, please contact us today to schedule your free initial consultation.
+If you or a loved one has suffered from a surgical error caused by a medical professional, please reach out to us today.
 We offer a free initial consultation to those who have been injured needlessly by a medical professional.
-If necessary, we will obtain your medical records, and we will conduct the review necessary to determine whether or not we can help you.
+If necessary, we’ll obtain your medical records and conduct the review necessary to determine whether or not we can help you.
 Call our Denver medical malpractice attorneys today at 303-792-5595 or fill out our FREE Case Evaluation form right away.

-Although wrong site surgery is rare, the results can be disastrous, and it never should happen.
-Any type of surgery can become a wrong site surgery.
-For some, these errors will result in death.
-Other wrong site surgery victims will suffer a lifetime of poor health or disability.
-Even for those who do not suffer significant physical harm, still have to carry around the psychological impact can mean avoiding life-saving surgery in the future.
+lthough wrong site surgery is rare, the results can be disastrous.
+Any operation can become a wrong- site surgery.
+For some, these errors can be deadly.
+Even those whose survive wrong site surgery can be condemned to suffer a lifetime of poor health or disability.
+Even for those who don’t suffer significant physical harm, still have to carry around the psychological impact for the rest of their lives.